JasonLiu1229/java-dataset-converter-llm/README.md

 Master’s Thesis, University of Antwerp.
 ```

 It simply extracts the methods from the txt file and outputs it in a seperate directory.
+It does make use of some external methods, you can simply use poetry to install these packages if not done manually.